apedrocsantos/ft_irc/README.md

      It is possible to extend the KICK command parameters to the following:
 		`\<channel>{,\<channel>} \<user>{,\<user>} [\<comment>]`

+### Sending messages

+The main purpose of the IRC protocol is to provide a base for clients to communicate with each other. **PRIVMSG** and **NOTICE** are the only messages available which actually perform delivery of a text message from one client to another - the rest just make it possible and try to ensure it happens in a reliable and structured manner.

+#### Private messages

+Command: PRIVMSG
+Parameters: \<receiver>{,\<receiver>} \<text to be sent>

+PRIVMSG is used to send private messages between users.  \<receiver> is the nickname of the receiver of the message.  \<receiver> can also be a list of names or channels separated with commas.

+Numeric Replies:

+ERR_NORECIPIENT
+ERR_CANNOTSENDTOCHAN
+ERR_WILDTOPLEVEL
+ERR_NOSUCHNICK
+RPL_AWAY
+ERR_NOTEXTTOSEND
+ERR_NOTOPLEVEL
+ERR_TOOMANYTARGETS

+#### Notice

+Command: NOTICE
+Parameters: \<nickname> \<text>

+The NOTICE message is used similarly to PRIVMSG.
+The difference between NOTICE and PRIVMSG is that automatic replies must never be sent in response to a NOTICE message.
+This rule applies to servers too - they must not send any error reply back to the client on receipt of a notice.

+### Command Parsing

+To provide useful ’non-buffered’ network IO for clients and servers, each connection is given its own private ’input buffer’ in which the results of the most recent read and parsing are kept.
+A buffer size of **512** bytes is used so as to hold 1 full message, although, this will usually hold several commands.
+The private buffer is parsed after every read operation for valid messages.
+When dealing with multiple messages from one client in the buffer, care should be taken in case one happens to cause the client to be ’removed’.

+### Tracking nickname changes

+All IRC servers are required to keep a history of recent nickname changes.
+This is required to allow the server to have a chance of keeping in touch of things when nick-change race conditions occur with commands which manipulate them.
+Commands which must trace nick changes are:
+-	KILL (the nick being killed)
+-	MODE (+/- o,v)
+-	KICK (the nick being kicked)

+No other commands are to have nick changes checked for.

+### Operators

+Storage of oper passwords in configuration files is preferable to hard coding them in and should be stored in a crypted format (ie using **crypt**(3) from Unix) to prevent easy theft.

+## RFC2811

+### Namespace

+Channels names are strings (beginning with a ’**&**’, ’**#**’, ’**+**’ or ’**!**’character) of **length up to fifty (50) characters**.
+Channel names are **case insensitive**.

+The use of different prefixes effectively creates four (4) distinct namespaces for channel names.
+This is important because of the protocol limitations regarding namespaces (in general).

+### Channel Scope

+Channels with ’&’ as prefix are local to the server where they are created.

+### Channel Properties

+Channels with ’+’ as prefix do not support channel modes.

+### Channel Operators

+Since channels starting with the character ’+’ as prefix do not support channel modes, no member can therefore have the status of channel operator.

+### Channel lifetime

+In regard to the lifetime of a channel, there are typically two groups of channels: standard channels which prefix is either ’&’, ’#’ or ’+’, and "safe channels" which prefix is ’!’.

+#### Standard channels

+These channels are created implicitly when the first user joins it, and cease to exist when the last user leaves it.
+While the channel exists, any client can reference the channel using the name of the channel.

+#### Safe channels

+Unlike other channels, "safe channels" are not implicitly created.
+A user wishing to create such a channel MUST request the creation by sending a special JOIN command to the server in which the channel identifier (then unknown) is replaced by the character ’!’.
+The creation process for this type of channel is strictly controlled.
+The user only chooses part of the channel name (known as the channel "short name"), the server automatically prepends the user provided name with a channel identifier consisting of five (5) characters.
+The channel name resulting from the combination of these two elements is unique, making the channel safe from abuses based on network splits.

+In this case, channel names do not become unavailable: these channels may continue to exist after the last user left.
+Only the user creating the channel becomes "channel creator", users joining anexisting empty channel do not automatically become "channel creator" nor "channel operator".

+### Channel Flags

+#### User limit

+A user limit may be set on channels by using the channel flag ’l’.
+When the limit is reached, servers MUST forbid their local users to join the channel.

+The value of the limit MUST only be made available to the channel members in the reply sent by the server to a MODE query.

+#### Channel Key

+When a channel key is set (by using the mode ’k’), servers MUST reject their local users request to join the channel unless this key is given.

+The channel key MUST only be made visible to the channel members in the reply sent by the server to a MODE query.

 ## IRC client -> [WeeChat](https://weechat.org/files/doc/weechat/stable/weechat_quickstart.en.html)

 ### Basic commands